MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Members of the Administrators group have complete and unrestricted access to the computer, or if the computer is promoted to a domain controller, and members have unrestricted access to the domain.

-The Administrators applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list.
+The Administrators applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list.

 > [!NOTE]
 > The Administrators group has built-in capabilities that give its members full control over the system.
 This group cannot be renamed, deleted, or moved.
 This built-in group controls access to all the domain controllers in its domain, and it can change the membership of all administrative groups.
 Membership can be modified by members of the following groups: the default service Administrators, Domain Admins in the domain, or Enterprise Admins.
 This group has the special privilege to take ownership of any object in the directory or any resource on a domain controller.
 This account is considered a service administrator group because its members have full access to the domain controllers in the domain.